dapr/docs/daprdocs/content/en/getting-started/tutorials/get-started-component.md

 title: "Define a component"
 linkTitle: "Define a component"
 weight: 70
-description: "Create a component definition file to interact with the Secrets building block"
+description: "Create a component definition file to interact with the secrets building block"
 ---

 When building an app, you'd most likely create your own component file definitions, depending on the building block and specific component that you'd like to use.